 This sequence is designed to give the student a review of algebra and a survey of some of the topics of modern mathematics as they relate to the business world.
 Topics such as linear programming, probability, math of finance, and matrix theory are investigated.
-(A student who has completed MAT 150 may not register for MAT 110 or MAT 111).
+(Students who have completed MAT 150 may not register for MAT 110 or MAT 111).
 Prerequisite: MAT 110-none, MAT 111-MAT 110 or equivalent.
 Offered every semester.